COLUMN-U.S. oil output continues to climb despite lower prices: Kemp

 When prices are low, producers have an obvious incentive to play down future growth in the hope of raising futures prices and boosting revenues.
 But the EIA's production forecasts have been reasonably accurate throughout the past five years and they have usually captured the trend and identified turning points fairly quickly.

-The underestimate has arisen because U.S. producers have been even more successful in cutting costs and boosting average well productivity than the agency expected.
+The underestimate has arisen because U.S. producers have been even more successful in cutting costs and boosting average good productivity than the agency expected.
 FURTHER GROWTH

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)